-Regardless of how the total value is allocated between index intervals, the sum of the percentages for all index intervals, by grid ID, share, and intended use, must equal 100 percent.
+Regardless of how the total value is allocated between index intervals, the sum of the percentages for all index intervals, by grid ID, share, irrigated practice (if applicable), and intended use, must equal 100 percent.

 There may be a minimum and maximum percent of value that can be allocated to an index interval.
 See the crop provisions and actuarial documents for more information about minimum and maximum amounts that may be allocated.